domasvz1/DO-Shop-ASP.NET-MVC/README.md

 Also, later in the future, I will add a section about Winkel bootstrap right here for more information.
 ----------------------------------------------------------------------------------------------------------

-# How to launch the project
+## How to launch the project

-You might have some addons or something else regarding the project, so I'm leaving you with this "Setting up the project" guide:
+You might have some addons or something else regarding the project, so I'm leaving you with this "Setting up the project" guide.
+If you pull the master to your local repository and the following errors occur, you can fix them using these few steps:
---
-If you pull this from the master and the error is proceeded with the

-  You can fix it by entering this:
-  --
   - In the "Package Manager Console" (in the Visual Studio) update -> Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r
+  - When you have opened the solution,  set the "Presentation" Layer as a Startup Project in the Visual Studio's Solution Settings.
-  - Also, you can add "SQL Server Object Explorer" in view.
+  - (Optional) Also, you can add "SQL Server Object Explorer" in view.
 If it's missing, restart the project (by opening it in the explorer using Visual Studio).
-  - When you have opened the solution,  set the "Presentation" Layer as a Startup Project in the Visual Studio's Solution Settings.

 This error may also occur
 "No context type was found in the assembly"

-In the Packahge Manager Console (Or if it changes in the future in something similar) change Defaukt project to "DataAccess" --
+In the Packahge Manager Console (Or if it changes in the future in something similar) change Default project to "DataAccess" --
 Enable-Migrations (if its installed do the following).
 Migrations sould be tested on new PC when starting the project for the first time:
  * If there are problems with migrations "Add-Migration InitialCreate and update-database"

 -----------------------------------------------------------------------------------------------------------------------------------